 As over-the-top as the Vegas Golden Knights’ game presentation looks on TV, it pales to the live experience.
 Las Vegas is home to glitzy showmanship and a Golden Knights game at T-Mobile Arena does the city proud.

 The Vegas story is similar to the Nashville story: a non-traditional hockey market in a party city, fills its barn with enthusiastic local fans thanks to a great show (at what other hockey rink would you find showgirls?) fabulous location, and on-ice success.
 The difference is Nashville had to build that over time.
 Vegas came out of the gate right away and instantly became part of the city fabric.

-The Golden Knights were the first pro team to call Sin City home; they made use of their first mover advantage and made a tight connection in this transient town in very short order.
+The Golden Knights were the first pro team to call Sin City home; they used their “first mover advantage” and made a tight connection in this transient town in very short order.
 After the awful 2017 shooting tragedy, the team helped heal city residents with its community outreach and immediate on-ice success.
-Going all the way to the Cup Final in Year One, a strong bond between city and team was immediately created.
+They went all the way to the Cup Final in Year One and created a strong bond between city and team.
 The real test will come in leaner years once the novelty has worn off, but the Knights have positioned themselves for long-term success and are enjoying amazing fan support.

-The arena is located just behind the New York New York casino hotel on the Vegas Strip, and vies with Nashville for the best located venue in the NHL.
-For visitors, a Knights game can be the nightcap to a great day in Vegas, or the start of an all-night bender depending on your approach to life.
+The arena is located just behind the New York New York casino hotel on the Vegas Strip.
+It vies with Nashville for the best-located venue in the NHL.
+Depending on how you approach life, a Knights game can be the nightcap to a great day in Vegas, or the start of an all-night bender.
 Obviously, finding a place to pre-game or post-game is not an issue.

 Inside, the lower bowl has an open feel, allowing fans a glimpse of the action from many areas of the concourse.
 The seating areas are nice and steep, and nice and roomy with good width and legroom.
 Concessions, while pricy, were highlighted by a Shake Shack and an outpost of Hollywood’s Pink’s Hot Dogs.
 Good beer could be found with a little effort.